DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 Following this naming convention helps understand ownership of repositories, avoid collisions and is essential for some CI/CD pipelines to function correctly.

-> The Farming and Countryside programme (FCP) was previously known as the Future Farming and Countryside programme (FFC), hence the `ffc` convention.
+> The Farming and Countryside programme (FCP) was previously known as the Future Farming and Countryside programme (FFC), hence the original `ffc` convention.

 ## Creating a new repository